kagarlickij/azuredevops-security-automation/README.md

 1. Fork this repo
 2. Put name of the new project name to `projectName` variable in [./cloud/create-project.yml](./cloud/create-project.yml) & [./cloud/check-project.yml](./cloud/check-project.yml) for Cloud and [./onprem/create-project.yml](./onprem/create-project.yml) & [./onprem/check-project.yml](./onprem/check-project.yml) for on-premise
 3. Clone or create new Variable groups - `ados-group-names-$projectName` and `ados-acls-$projectName`
-4. If you cloned Variable groups ensure that you're happy with values - **both Variable groups keys and values are described in detail below**
+4. If you cloned Variable groups ensure that you're happy with values - **Variable groups keys and values are described in detail below**
-5. Put Variable group names to [./cloud/create-project.yml](./cloud/create-project.yml) & [./cloud/check-project.yml](./cloud/check-project.yml) for Cloud and [./onprem/create-project.yml](./onprem/create-project.yml) & [./onprem/check-project.yml](./onprem/check-project.yml) for on-premise
+5. Put cloned Variable group names to [./cloud/create-project.yml](./cloud/create-project.yml) & [./cloud/check-project.yml](./cloud/check-project.yml) for Cloud and [./onprem/create-project.yml](./onprem/create-project.yml) & [./onprem/check-project.yml](./onprem/check-project.yml) for on-premise
 6. Create new Azure DevOps pipeline using [./cloud/create-project.yml](./cloud/create-project.yml) for Cloud and [./onprem/create-project.yml](./onprem/create-project.yml) for on-premise, rename pipeline (e.g. `create-$projectName`), run it and check logs
 7. Create new Azure DevOps pipeline using [./cloud/check-project.yml](./cloud/check-project.yml) for Cloud and [./onprem/check-project.yml](./onprem/check-project.yml) for on-premise, rename pipeline (e.g. `check-$projectName`), run it and check logs